 Generally, the wireless providers state they support the Proposal's directive for wireless providers to file emergency operations plans with the Commission.
-However, the wireless providers caution against adopting uniform or prescriptive standards303 and instead, point to the need for flexibility to maintain emergency operations plans that are tailored to their operations.304
+However, the wireless providers caution against adopting uniform or prescriptive standards310 and instead, point to the need for flexibility to maintain emergency operations plans that are tailored to their operations.311 but argues against adopting any rules beyond what was otherwise created by the carriers in their normal course of maintaining their networks.314

-For example, AT&T Wireless states its business continuity and emergency management plan outlines its strategies and procedures for emergency response that impact its network, 305 and adds that it will share this plan with the Commission and relevant emergency responders.
-Likewise T-Mobile states it also maintains a business continuity plan and can provide it to the Commission, but argues against adopting any rules beyond what was otherwise created by the carriers in their normal course of maintaining their networks.
-307
+For example, AT&T Wireless states its business continuity and emergency management plan outlines its strategies and procedures for emergency response that impact its network, 312 and adds that it will share this plan with the Commission and relevant emergency responders.
+313 Likewise T-Mobile states it also maintains a business continuity plan and can provide it to the Commission,

 Consumer advocates support the Proposal's requirement that providers submit emergency operations plans.
-Cal Advocates supports this requirement, also recommending that we include a timeframe for which providers must implement the emergency preparedness exercises, increase specificity for the timeframe the wireless providers must share their information about outages, and require the wireless providers to follow the customer outreach best practices we adopted in D.19-08-025.308 TURN and UCAN309 support the Proposal's requirement too, with TURN asserting that the wireless providers need to inform current subscribers of the likelihood that their service will not continue operating during an outage and also include warning information on their websites and other sales material.310 CforAT and NCLC support Cal Advocates' position that we should adopt a requirement that increases specificity by which the wireless providers share information about outages on their website and require providers to follow the customer outreach best practices from D.19-08-025.311
+Cal Advocates supports this requirement, also recommending that we include a timeframe for which providers must implement the emergency preparedness exercises, increase specificity for the timeframe the wireless providers must share their information about outages, and require the wireless providers to follow the customer outreach best practices we adopted in D.19-08-025.
+TURN and UCAN asserting that the Proposal's requirement too, with TURN asserting that the wireless providers need to inform current subscribers of the likelihood that their service will not continue operating during an outage and also include warning information on their websites and other sales material.
+CforAT and NCLC support Cal Advocates' position that we should adopt a requirement that increases specificity by which the wireless providers share information about outages on their website and require providers to follow the customer outreach best practices from D.19-08-025.

-RCRC observes that the lines of communication and coordination with electric utilities, local emergency responders, and other stakeholders about communications capabilities during a projected energy outage must be shared in accordance with Senate Bill (SB) 560 (McGuire, Chapter 410, Statutes of 2019).312
+RCRC observes that the lines of communication and coordination with electric utilities, local emergency responders, and other stakeholders about communications capabilities during a projected energy outage must be shared in accordance with Senate Bill (SB) 560 (McGuire, Chapter 410, Statutes of 2019).319